Linux history Command with Examples

 Repeat a Command

-Adding a dash (-) before the command number starts the count from the end of the list.
-For instance, to reuse the tenth last command (history 5), use:
+Add a dash (-) before the command number to run a specific command from the end of the list.
+For instance, to reuse the seventh last command, use:

 Use double exclamation points to repeat the last command: